sdasrc/editorial-website-extended/_posts/2020-04-27-intro-to-agn.md

 ---
 title: 'Introduction to Active Galactic Nuclei' short-title : Intro to AGN
-description: Introduction to Active Galactic Nuclei (AGN).
-Soumyadeep Das.
-2020-04-27.
-Active galactic nuclei (AGN) are some of the most energetic, luminous sources in the universe, giving out persistent radiation.
-Our understanding of AGN is still very limited.
-Thanks to the advances in science and the tenacity of researcher, we are making exciting discoveries regularly.
+description: Active galactic nuclei are the most energetic, luminous sources in the universe.
+Article by Soumyadeep Das on AGN, research areas, and exciting discoveries.
 date: 2020-04-27
 author: Soumyadeep Das
 layout: post